 There is no application fee.
 PAEA will cover all expenses associated with the fellowship for the selected applicants.

-The faculty mentor is intended to be an additional advisor, apart from the educators on the PAEA Future Educator Development Steering Committee, to support your interest in PA education by answering questions and bouncing ideas off of, etc. It is not a formal or intensive role that will require significant time for the mentor.
+The faculty mentor is intended to be an additional advisor, apart from the educators on the PAEA Future Educator Development Steering Committee, to support your interest in PA education by answering questions and bouncing ideas off of, etc. The mentor would have regular check-ins with the Fellow to ensure they are on-track, and help them with their capstone project, if necessary.

 Once you complete and finalize your application, the form will be automatically sent to your program director and faculty mentor.